-In a market with more buyers than sellers, you are going to run into competition on homes you try to purchase.
+In a market with more buyers than sellers, you are going to run into competition on homes you are writing offers on.

 So how do you win?
-There are many ways.
+There are many ways to make an offer stronger to a seller.

 The Real Estate Escalation Clause in Action